open-ephys/commutator-docs/source/sma-commutator/user-guide/mount-connect.rst

 in the :doc:`Mechanical<../developer-guide/mechanical>` section of our :doc:`Developer Guide<../developer-guide/index>`
 which contains more information about the enclosure and how to view such a file.

+..
+TODO:: Should there be another photo in here?

 If the commutator is used for an animal behavior experiment, mount the commutator such that the animal can traverse the behavior setup's full area given the length of your tether.